rsvp/victor/README.md

 making backdating of the issued timestamps impossible, even by the issuing server itself."

-Summary: **The issued timestamps from *victor* are in fact the git SHA-1 commit identifiers.
-By examining the git log, the hash or signature of the original document can be recovered along with verifiable time parameters.**
+Summary: **The issued timestamps from *victor* are in fact Git commit identifiers.
+By examining the git log, the secure hash and signatory information of the original document can be recovered along with verifiable date and time of the entries.**

+---

+Shortcut to this page: https://git.io/victor | Revision date : 2018-01-02